-The site for the proposed intermodal terminal covers an area of 83 hectares.
-The site is owned by Stockland and is currently leased to the Federal Government and accommodates the Defence National Storage and Distribution Centre (DNSDC).
+The site for the proposed intermodal terminal covers an area of 83 hectares and is currently leased to the Federal Government and accommodates the Defence National Storage and Distribution Centre (DNSDC).
 The site is surrounded by Government-owned land to the South, West and East.